 Other Ways to Say “So To Speak”

-Like all idiomatic phrases, there are literal ways to convey the same meaning.
+Like all idiomatic sayings, there are literal ways to convey the same meaning.
 For instance, saying sort of, in a matter of speaking and as it were are all ways to say the same thing.

 List of “So To Speak” synonyms: